-{\bf Effect of Completion Time.} Prior work have demonstrated that the temporal flexibility can yield significant savings.
+{\bf Effect of Completion Time.} Prior results have demonstrated that temporal flexibility can yield significant savings.
 Figure~\ref{fig:job_deadline} evaluates the gain in carbon savings with increasing temporal flexibility (higher desired completion time $T$).
 We run a 12hrs ML training job (ResNet18) and configure it to complete in 12hrs ($T=l$) up to 36hrs ($T=3\times l$).
-For higher completion times, more low carbon slots become available, which allows \systemName and \suspendPolicy to reduce the carbon consumption by 30-45\% and 0-32\%, respectively.
-Note that since \suspendPolicy cannot suspend at 1$\times$ scale factor, it is equivalent to \agnosticPolicy. \systemName achieves higher savings by using a higher scale factor during the lowest carbon slots and only picks a higher carbon slot if it gives a better marginal work done per unit carbon.
-For very high completion times, the savings of \systemName over \suspendPolicy diminish, since it begins to prefer job suspensions over high scale factors to avoid the impact of non-linear scaling behaviour.
+For higher completion times, more low carbon slots become available, which allows \systemName and \suspendPolicy to reduce the carbon consumption by 30-45\% and 0-32\%, respectively. \systemName achieves higher savings by using a higher scale factor during the lowest carbon slots and only picks a higher carbon slot if it gives a better marginal work done per unit carbon.
+For very high completion times, the savings of \systemName over \suspendPolicy diminish, since it begins to prefer job suspensions over high scale factors to avoid the impact of non-linear scaling behavior.

-{\bf Effect of Job Length.} The length of a job is another key factor in determining the carbon savings.
-As the job length increases, more low carbon slots become available as grid's carbon intensity generally has a diurnal pattern.
+{\bf Effect of Job Length.} The length of a job is another key factor in determining carbon savings.
+As the job length increases, more low-carbon slots become available as the grid's carbon intensity generally has a diurnal pattern.
 To evaluate the impact of job length, we varied the job length from 6 hours to 96 hours and used our \simName to analyze the estimated carbon savings.
-Figure~\ref{fig:job_length_n_body} shows the carbon savings of different policies, against a \agnosticPolicy baseline, for the $N$-body($N$=100k) MPI task when $T = 1.5 \times l$.
-The figure shows that \systemName outperforms \suspendPolicy and \agnosticPolicy over a range of job lengths.
+Figure~\ref{fig:job_length_n_body} shows the carbon savings of different policies, against a \agnosticPolicy baseline, for the $N$-body($N$=100k) MPI workload when $T = 1.5 \times l$. \systemName outperforms \suspendPolicy and \agnosticPolicy over various job lengths.
 The carbon savings increase with job length since there are more low-carbon time slots to choose from, providing opportunities for greater savings.
-Overall, \systemName achieves 30\% more savings than \suspendPolicy for long running batch jobs.
+Overall, \systemName achieves 30\% more savings than \suspendPolicy for long batch jobs.